 Let Kids Be Kids

-Sometimes I like to just let my little one be who he is – a kid.
-Mashing cookies to smithereens, pouring cups of sand on his head while exclaiming “it’s waining!”, and curling up in the dog bed, with Spider the schnauzer, gives me an easy 30 minutes of work time.
+Sometimes, I like to just let my little one be who he is – a kid.
+Mashing cookies to smithereens, pouring cups of sand on his head while exclaiming “it’s waining!”, and curling up in the dog bed with Spider the Schnauzer, are all harmless activities that gives me an easy 30 minutes of work time.

 Take Time To Enjoy The Little Things